 The report features a predefined list of proxy performance counters.

-To run the Top (Bottom) Backup Proxies report, you need to have the Veeam Management Pack installed.
+To run the Top (Bottom) Backup Proxies report, you must have the Veeam Management Pack installed.

 Date/time Selection: defines the time period to analyze in the report.